anchpop/popovitch-blog/content/blog/why-zoda/index.md

 5) Have very aggressive DCE, to keep binaries small if you only use a small part of a big library.

+Obviously this is all hypothetical because Zoda is in very conceptual stages right now.
+I do not know if any of these features will even be possible or useful.
+But I'm excited to try, either way I'll learn a lot.